MuhammadTaimour95/Weather-App-React-Native/README.md

 # Weather App using React Native and Open Weather Map Api

-Simple weather app built using open weather map api and react native
+Simple weather app built using open weather map api and react native.
+The application gets the location of the device and displays weather details according to the current device location.

 ## Installation